metta-systems/metta.systems/content/blog/2013-10-25-bootstrapping-node-problem.markdown

 A number of techniques reviewed here should be sufficient to let client software find bootstrap nodes without painful configuration.
 In case all automatic ways fail there's still a fallback through user-defined connection points.

-{% pullquote %}
-I would rather {" like to hear your ideas for other methods "} not covered here.
+I would rather like to hear your ideas for other methods not covered here.
 Post in the comments, write on twitter, github, friendfeed or email.
 There must be some novel methods I haven't heard of.
-{% endpullquote %}

   [1]: http://en.wikipedia.org/wiki/Kademlia "Kademlia"
   [2]: http://en.wikipedia.org/wiki/Chord_(peer-to-peer) "Chord"